 The class TransferSpace is specialisation of NavigableSpace.
 It is used to model a space that provide passages between GeneralSpaces.
 Thereby, it typically describes openings (mainly doors but also windows) for horizontal transfer and entrances to staircase or lift cells for vertical transfers.
-Similarly to the GeneralSpace class, it carries a function attribute that is described in a code list derived from OmniClass Table 13 (OmniClass, 2021)(see Annexe B).
+Similarly to the GeneralSpace class, it carries a function attribute that describes whether the space is an AnchorSpace (a space allowing to connect the indoor and the outdoor) or a BoundarySpace (a space connecting two indoor or two outdoor spaces).
+Another of its attribute is type which specified through a codeList the TransferSpaceType (Door or Window).